SergeantMahdi/Data_Structure_CPP/README.md

 ## List of Data Structures in the Repo

 > [!NOTE]
-> I'll update this section whenever I add new one.
+> I'll update this section whenever I add a new Data Structure or Abstract Data Type.

-1. Vector (Dynamic Arrays).
+1. Vector (Dynamic Arrays)
+2. String
+3. List (Linked List)

 ## Resources